KaiNorberg/PatchworkOS/README.md

 Then we write to the file using `iowrite()`, passing the file descriptor, a buffer containing the data to write (the `iowrite()` function actually expects an array of `iovec_t` which the `IOBUF()` macro creates on the stack for convenience) and the offset to write at (in this case `IOCUR` to write at the current offset).

-Finally, we close the file using `ioclunk()`.
+Finally, we close the file using `iodrop()`.

-> The term "clunk" is used to differentiate between closing a file descriptor and closing an actual file object when its reference count reaches zero, which is when the file object and its resources are freed.
+> The term "drop" is used to differentiate between closing a file descriptor and closing an actual file object when its reference count reaches zero, which is when the file object and its resources are freed.

 Additionally, the `iowritet()`, `ioreadt()` and `iowalkt()` functions are provided that expect an additional `clock_t timeout` argument.